AndrewJVella/GreatMyriadScale/README.md

 # The Great Myriad Scale
 The Great Myriad Scale is intended to be a practical convention for describing impractically large numbers.
 To introduce this passion project, it is simpler to start with what it is not.
 This is not a notation, like scientific or engineering notation.
 Nor is this a sales pitch to replace the scale you already count in.
 This is also not just an arbitrary list of made up big numbers.
 This scale is designed to be tested, and implemented, so that if you encounter some absurdly large number with a name long and strange, you can think in myriads, and scale it to size.
-A passion project about counting may seem odd, but if you would like to try an implementation of this scale, there is a python3 program on the Github repository for this page, linked in sources.
+A passion project about ancient Greek counting may seem odd, but if you would like to try an implementation of this scale, there is a python3 program on the Github repository for this page, linked in sources.

 First off, what is a myriad?
 So, one hundred is the square of ten, and one myriad is the square of one hundred.
 In other words, a myriad is equal to ten to the power of four (1,0000).
 Commas group four digits in this scale, so the square of a myriad is written as (1,0000,0000) What is the square of a myriad called?
 We will get to that.
 Let's start with a table to count from one to one myriad: